abinit/abinit/doc/tutorial/eph4zpr.md

 *abitk* is handy if you need to call Fortran routines from the terminal to perform basic tasks but Fortran is not the best language when it comes to post-processing and data analysis.
-This kind of operations, indeed, are much easier to implement in a high-level language such as python.
+This kind of operation, indeed, is much easier to implement using a high-level language such as python.
 To plot the band structure using the GS eigenvalues stored in the GSR.nc file, use the |abiopen| script provided by AbiPy with the `-e` option: